 Granary Avenue and Laurel Street

 The Granary Avenue and Laurel Street project involves the construction of a new roadway through the site and includes bicycle and pedestrian facilities, parking, public and franchise utilities, landscaping and street lighting.
+At a cost of $10.9 million, these streets will provide further public access through the waterfront area, facilitate the opening of the Granary Building and connect to Waypoint Park.

 These waterfront streets will establish new connections to our city center and provide the infrastructure needed to further develop the district.